FAC7/FAC8/README.md

 * Think about Facebook with Oauth - people should be aware of what is on offer
 * Build a game?
 Direct them to tutorials?
 Something simple, where they can use TDD?
 * More pre-course direction: direct them to [Git tutorial](https://www.udacity.com/course/how-to-use-git-and-github--ud775)?
+* Promises: learn them earlier?
+* ES6: Have a workshop in week 3/4/5 to introduce key functionality.